 BNY Mellon SA/NV is strategically important for the BNY Mellon group as it is the primary contracting entity for Asset Servicing in Europe.
 BNY Mellon SA/NV will be the custody bank for the European Union (EU) and the distribution channel for business lines servicing our target market of Collective Investment Schemes, Pensions, Banks and Corporates in the EU.
 In the role as custodian, BNY Mellon SA/NV acts as the custodian for EU assets for affiliate companies as well as the global custodian for clients in the EU.
 BNY Mellon SA/NV is also the servicing entity for Investment Services products for the BNY Mellon group.
-BNYM SA/NV operates through its headquarters in Brussels, a network of seven branches, as well as a representative office in Copenhagen and a subsidiary in Germany (BNY Mellon Service Kapitalanlage-Gesellschaft).
+BNYM SA/NV operates through its headquarters in Brussels, a network of eight branches and a subsidiary in Germany (BNY Mellon Service Kapitalanlage-Gesellschaft).
 Any expansion across EU markets will be lead through the expansion of BNY Mellon SA/NVs branch network.
 Resources and funding over the next years will be dedicated to execute on regulatory driven initiatives, major corporate change programs and infrastructure developments.

-In order to ensure full preparedness for Brexit, the BNY Mellon Group and BNYM SA/NV have been planning for a Hard Brexit scenario and have continued to monitor negotiations between the UK and the EU carefully.
-Based on its Operating Model, BNY Mellon remains favorably positioned to support its clients with stability and optionality through BNY Mellon SA/NV in the EU, BNY Mellon International Limited in the UK, as well as through branches of BNY Mellon's US Institutional Bank.
-BNY Mellon SA/NV's Brexit program ties to the Group's program.
+Based on its Operating Model and its preparation to the Brexit, BNY Mellon is favorably positioned to support its clients with stability and optionality through BNY Mellon SA/NV in the EU, BNY Mellon International Limited in the UK, as well as through branches of BNY Mellon's US Institutional Bank.